What’s happening in my area?

 We’re always looking at new ways to use existing technology to meet growing electricity demand.
 This summer we’re trialling batteries on our network to manage the load at peak times

-We’re installing batteries on the network to store excess solar that is generated by households in the local communities of Black Rock, Highett and Keysborough
+We’re installing batteries on the network to store excess solar that is generated by households in the local communities of Black Rock and Highett.

 The batteries will store excess solar generated during the day and re-distribute it during peak periods to help manage demand during summer’s hottest days.